chandelsman/frozen-tat/README.md

 ## Output

-Reports are produced with an Rmarkdown script (src > frozen.Rmd) .
+Reports are produced with an Rmarkdown script (src > frozen_new-tat-fxn.Rmd) .
 Knit (with parameters) a report for the month and save the resulting html file as PDF (print at 85% scaling in Chrome).
 Send turnaround time reports to Joel Karagacha ([joel.karagacha@uchealth.org](mailto:joel.karagacha@uchealth.org))

 ---